MoyoAjayi/alx-system_engineering-devops/0x02-shell_redirections/README.md

 This is a project on shell redirections.
 This project teaches us how to display our output and make it the input into another file.
+This projects has 22 tasks in it with 4 advanced tasks, making a total of 26 tasks.